ff6347/ff6347.github.io/teaching/index.md

 {: .no_toc}

-Since I've been employed at the University of Applied Sciences Potsdam (Germany) as lab supervisor I started teaching programming and electrical engineering with the focus on Creative Coding and Physical Computing.
+Since I've been employed at the University of Applied Sciences Potsdam (Germany) as lab supervisor (and later on as artistic and scientific assistant) I started teaching programming and electrical engineering with the focus on Creative Coding and Physical Computing.
 In the winter semester of 2014 I also started to teach a class in the design fundamentals called "Eingabe/Ausgabe".
 My aim has always been to teach with a hands on methodology using the concept of cognitive apprenticeship that should develop into self directed problem solving.
 As soon as possible my students had to build their first, second, third prototypes, read and write code, break it, understand why it is broken and rewrite it.
 I always try to encourage them to share their projects with an open source license so others can build on their projects, like they do.

 ----